 I hope this review helps answer any questions you might have had or helps resolve any lingering hesitations.
 If you appreciate the review and decide to go with AWAI you can show that appreciation by ordering from my AWAI affiliate link.
 Info about why and when I added the links is somewhere below.

 *NOTE: The online version of the course has been updated significantly compared to the original ‘hard copy’ version I bought nearly a decade ago.
 Much that was missing from the earlier printed course (like writing powerful bullets and tons more) is now available in the online version of the course–thus increasing the value the course offers.

 Yes you can position yourself as a professional copywriter after completing the course.
-No simply completing the course will not give you the tools to get clients.
+Simply completing the course will not give you all the tools needed to get clients.
 That is NOT what this course is about.
 AWAI provides an overview within the course for getting clients.
 But not the full ‘cut and paste’ details.
 Those details are in a separate course.
-As long as you realize that going in I think you’ll appreciate joining the course too.
+As long as you realize this going in I think you’ll appreciate joining the course too.